Potmbottom/Educational-Paper-io-2-Clone/README.md

-Very light paper.io 2 clone
+Very light paper.io 2 clone build with VContainer and Clipper2 framework for mesh math